-- c) storage tanks shall be regularly cleaned and kept free of contamination, - d) stored cold water shall be maintained at a temperature not exceeding 20 °C, - e) in a hot water installation, there shall be no zones where water is stored at temperatures of between 25 °C and 45 °C. - f) the stored hot water shall be maintained at a temperature of at least 55 °C, and - g) the quality of the water shall be such as to comply with SANS 241-1 and SANS 241-2. - NOTE 1 The bacterium Legionaella pneumophila, which is now known to cause Legionnaires' disease (legionellosis), has been found in hot water supply and air-conditioning cooling water systems in public buildings and hospitals.
+- c) storage tanks shall be regularly cleaned and kept free of contamination, - d) stored cold water shall be maintained at a temperature not exceeding 20 °C, - e) in a hot water installation, there shall be no zones where water is stored at temperatures of between 25 °C and 50 °C, Amdt 2 - f) the stored hot water shall be maintained at a temperature of at least 55 °C, but shall reach 60 °C for at least 1 h a day, and Amdt 2 - g) the quality of the water shall be such as to comply with SANS 241-1 and SANS 241-2.

+NOTE 1 The bacterium Legionaella pneumophila, which is now known to cause Legionnaires' disease (legionellosis), has been found in hot water supply and air-conditioning cooling water systems in public buildings and hospitals.
 When present in a water system, the bacterium causes infection through human inhalation of fine droplets (aerosols) of water containing the bacterium.
-Aerosols can be generated at showers, sprays and whirlpool baths and spas. - NOTE 2 The possibility of the presence of the bacterium in a supply of water that has been heated to a temperature exceeding $55\,^{\circ}\text{C}$ is greatly reduced.
+Aerosols can be generated at showers, sprays and whirlpool baths and spas.

+NOTE 2 The possibility of the presence of the bacterium in a supply of water that has been heated to a temperature exceeding 55 °C is greatly reduced.

-7.1.3 Water supply quality - Plumbing considerations
+supply quality - Plumbing considerations

-- 7.1.3.1 Treatment of the water shall be considered if the quality of the water supplied is such that it could adversely affect the water installation.
-Protection against scale formation and against corrosion shall be provided for hot water systems if considered essential. - 7.1.3.2 In cases of doubt, a complete water quality analysis shall be undertaken.
+7.1.1 t of the water shall be considered if the quality of the water supplied is such that it could adversely affect the water installation.
+Protection against scale formation and against corrosion shall be provided for hot water systems if considered essential.

+7.1.2 of doubt, a complete water quality analysis shall be undertaken.
 The more common problems in hot water systems are scale formation, corrosion, biological growth, suspended solid matter or any combination of these.
 These problems can seriously reduce the heating efficiency of the system or can lead to premature failure of equipment or create a health hazard to the user.
 While soft water can cause corrosion, hard water (which is less aggressive) can cause scale formation.
 Corrosion problems increase with an increase in temperature because corrosive gases such as oxygen and carbon dioxide are released while the electron conductivity of the water is increased.
 The tendency of hard water to deposit scale usually also increases with an increase in temperature.
 The scale can act as a protective shield against corrosion, but reduces the rate of heat transfer.
-The hardness and alkalinity of the water will therefore give a rough indication of the scaling or corroding properties of the water. - 7.1.3.3 The use of water treatment chemicals for correcting naturally hard water shall be properly used according to the manufacturer's instructions, as the improper use can cause more serious problems than might have occurred without treatment. - NOTE 1 Fungi, algae, slime or bacterial growth are not usually encountered in a hot water system if the water is heated to above 55 °C. - NOTE 2 Treatment methods to control scale formation are aimed at minimizing calcium carbonate precipitation, this mineral being the least soluble common constituent of water. - NOTE 3 A common method of preventing scale formation is to soften the water by means of an ion exchange process.
-In the process, calcium and magnesium ions are absorbed from the water in exchange for a chemically equivalent amount of sodium ions that are not scale forming. - NOTE 4 In cases where removal of the hardness from water is particularly difficult, the alkalinity can be removed in an ion exchange process that yields equivalent amounts of chloride.
+The hardness and alkalinity of the water will therefore give a rough indication of the scaling or corroding properties of the water.

+7.1.3 f water treatment chemicals for correcting naturally hard water shall be properly used according to the manufacturer's instructions, as the improper use can cause more serious problems than might have occurred without treatment.

+NOTE 1 Fungi, algae, slime or bacterial growth are not usually encountered in a hot water system if the water is heated to above 55 °C.

+NOTE 2 Treatment methods to control scale formation are aimed at minimizing calcium carbonate precipitation, this mineral being the least soluble common constituent of water.

+NOTE 3 A common method of preventing scale formation is to soften the water by means of an ion exchange process.
+In the process, calcium and magnesium ions are absorbed from the water in exchange for a chemically equivalent amount of sodium ions that are not scale forming.

+NOTE 4 In cases where removal of the hardness from water is particularly difficult, the alkalinity can be removed in an ion exchange process that yields equivalent amounts of chloride.

-7.2 Design pressures and flows
+7.2 ign pressures and flows